maydayang3l/maydayang3l/README.md

 *Childe (GI) & Mayoi Ayase (Enstars) IRL*

 I like people watching on PonyTown, Im very shy and hate crowds.
+Off tab or multitasking most of the time, whisper me if you need me ^_^

 If you like Madara Mikejima or Ensemble Stars in general (and aren't a weirdo), please talk to me.
 Im awkward but I like talking about mama.
 Madara Mikejima is my mom #yay